What Thyroid Patients Need to Know About COVID-19

 If you or anyone in your household are suspected or confirmed to have COVID-19, you also need to ramp up cleaning and disinfecting your home or surroundings, especially shared spaces.
 The CDC has detailed guidelines online.

 According to the WHO, natural ventilation can in some cases reduce the risk of contracting an airborne disease, and poor ventilation can worsen the risk of transmission.
-To that end, they recommend that homes, schools and workplaces open windows and increase ventilation when possible, and if large meetings are unavoidable, consider holding them in open, well-ventilated spaces.
+To that end, open windows and increase ventilation when possible, and hold any gatherings in open, well-ventilated spaces, while maintaining social distancing guidelines.

 Are You Considered High Risk Due to Your Thyroid or Autoimmune Condition?